 Dental treats should be viewed with a critical eye as, most of the time; the health benefits claimed on the labels of dental treats have little to no basis.
 Look for products marked with VOHC Veterinary Oral Health Council before you purchase.
 Stay clear of cow hoofs, bones, hard rawhides and other hard objects; these products may damage your pet’s teeth.
 That said, softer, flat rawhide chips may have some benefits, depending on the variety.
 We carry CET Dental Chews which contain enzymes which help prevent plaque accumulation, released upon chewing.
 Additionally, Nylon or rubber chew toys provide some cleaning and may be beneficial.
 However, remember that there is no substitute for brushing.
 These products are insufficient for the proper maintenance of dental health, and you should monitor your pet while they chew.
 Otherwise, these products may cause intestinal obstruction.

 Aside from home dental care, it is recommended that your pet receive professional cleaning at least once a year.
-Such a cleaning will require the patient to go under general anesthesia so that both sub- and supra-gingival plaque and calculus can be thoroughly removed.
+Such cleaning will require the patient to go under general anesthesia so that both sub- and supra-gingival plaque and calculus can be thoroughly removed.
 A mere hand-scaling the plaque and calculus above the gum line is utterly insufficient, and should not provide you with a false sense of security.

 If You See Plaque and Calculus, the Time to Get a Professional Cleaning Is Now.
 Act Before Signs of Gingivitis Appear.

-Dental treatment for your pet usually begins with such a professional tooth cleaning, performed under general anesthesia.
+Dental treatment for your pet generally begins with such a professional tooth cleaning, performed under general anesthesia.
 Once the anesthesia kicks in, a veterinary technician, under the supervision of one of our doctors, will clean and polish your pet’s teeth as they are individually evaluated.
 In advanced cases of disease, it may be recommended that your pet have extractions of some teeth to help control or prevent the spread of disease.